EduardHermann/AlgorithmVisualizer/README.md

 ## How to start the programm
 - Double click on the "AlgorithmVisualizer.jar" file.
-- !!!Attention, you need at least Java 1.8 in oder to correctly start the programm and windows has to be installed on your pc!!!
+- !!!Attention, you need at least Java 1.8 and windows installed on your pc in order to correctly start my program!!!

 ## What I have learned from this project

+- basic algorithms
+-